BaleineSousCailloux/Lyotard_Guillaume_13_092022/README.md

         then run `npm run populate-db`command

-  Open a new terminal and run `cd back` command, then run `npm run dev:server start`command the backend will open http://localhost:3001
+  Open a new terminal and run `cd back` command, then run `npm run dev:server`command the backend will open http://localhost:3001

 - FrontEnd: